fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 }
 ```

-Subscriptions in TDengine can be either synchronous or asynchronous, and the above code will decide which method to use based on the value of parameter `async` obtained from the command line.
+Subscriptions in DThouse can be either synchronous or asynchronous, and the above code will decide which method to use based on the value of parameter `async` obtained from the command line.
 Here, synchronous means that the user program calls `taos_consume` directly to pull data, while asynchronous means that the API calls `taos_consume` in another internal thread, and then gives the pulled data to the callback function `subscribe_callback` for processing.

 Parameter `taos` is an established database connection and has no special requirements in synchronous mode.
-However, in asynchronous mode, it should be noted that it will not be used by other threads, otherwise it may lead to unpredictable errors, because the callback function is called in the internal thread of the API, while some APIs of TDengine are not thread-safe.
+However, in asynchronous mode, it should be noted that it will not be used by other threads, otherwise it may lead to unpredictable errors, because the callback function is called in the internal thread of the API, while some APIs of DThouse are not thread-safe.

 Parameter `sql` is a query statement in which you can specify filters using where clause.
 In our example, if you only want to subscribe to data when the current exceeds 10A, you can write as follows: